SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 "And you severed tribal relations?"

 The question landed like a stone in still water.
-I could answer truthfully and tell him my relations were severed when soldiers killed them in a cave.
+I could answer truthfully and tell him my relations were severed when soldiers trapped them and ended their lives.
 Or I could answer carefully and give him the story he expected.

 I chose carefully.